Vinyl flooring is easy to clean, but it doesn’t come with instructions. So many owners are left wondering how to clean

 Scuff marks are unfortunately likely to happen on vinyl floors.
 Fortunately, however, they’re easy to remove.
 All you need is WD-40 or jojoba oil and a soft cloth.

 Apply some oil or WD-40 to the soft cloth and rub it into the marks.
 Scuff marks that are right on the surface will be off in no time.
-Older or deeper marks, though, will need more scrubbing.
-You may not be able to remove it entirely, so you might need to replace the tile or plank.
+Older or deeper marks will need more scrubbing.
+You may not be able to remove them entirely, so you might need to replace the tile or plank.

 2. Removing Food and Drink Stains

-The best way to remove stains on vinyl flooring such as wine, food or juice is by using baking soda.
+The best way to remove stains on vinyl flooring such as wine, food, or juice is by using baking soda.
 This universal product might just be in your pantry already.
-Baking soda is mildly abrasive and is, therefore, very effective at cutting through tough grease and stains.
+Baking soda is mildly abrasive and is very effective at cutting through tough grease and stains.

 For this method, mix equal parts of water and baking soda and combine until it forms a paste.
 Before applying, wipe away any excess liquid.
 Apply the paste and rub with a soft cloth — the stain should come off right away.

 3. Removing Makeup, Marker, and Ink

-If you’ve unfortunately spilled makeup or ink on your vinyl floor, you can quickly remove it using rubbing alcohol.
-The alcohol lifts the pigment from the stain and you can quickly wipe it off without damage.
+If you’ve spilled makeup or ink on your vinyl floor, you can quickly remove it using rubbing alcohol.
+The alcohol lifts the pigment from the stain, and you can quickly wipe it off without damage.
 Try some acetone-free nail polish remover to remove spilled polish.